shawn-crigger/rest-api-penn/README.md

 ## Route `POST` `/users/{id}/earn` to add points to a user

-Creaet a new POST request to `http://localhost:8888/users/{id}/earn` replace the `id` with the ID of the user you want to change the points to.
+Create a new POST request to `http://localhost:8888/users/{id}/earn` replace the `id` with the ID of the user you want to change the points to.

 Setup a `multipart/form-data` body with the parameters